spiced-academy/eda-project/README.md

 The PostgreSQL database was inspected using DBeaver and the dataset extracted using sqlalchemy.

-The dataset for the house_client.ipynb notebook is stored in the `data.zip` folder.
+The dataset for the house_client.ipynb notebook is stored in the `data.zip` file.
 To unzip the data folder directly in the terminal run

 ```sh
 unzip data.zip